Miguel Sena-Esteves, PhD

-Tay-Sachs disease is a devastating neurological disorder characterized by deterioration of mental and physical abilities starting at six months of age, usually resulting in death by the age of five.
+Tay-Sachs disease, a devastating neurological disorder, causes deterioration of mental and physical abilities starting at 6 months of age and usually results in death by the age of 5.
 It is one of 40 rare, inherited metabolic disorders called lysosomal storage diseases that result from a breakdown in a cell’s ability to remove or recycle waste products due to a missing enzyme.
-The gradual build up of waste inside the cell eventually results in cell death and causes the slow breakdown of motor and neurological function in patients.
+The gradual build-up of waste inside the cell eventually results in cell death and causes the slow breakdown of motor and neurological function in patients.

 Related links on UMassMedNow: